kevin-funderburg/alfred-school-bookmarks/README.md

 This little workflow was made to quickly and easily get to all the websites, folders, ebooks, zoom meetings  etc. that I need to access many times daily in school.
 It has turned out to be one of the most useful and highly used out of all my workflows so I wanted to share it, but since everyone is different I figured I would at least post the code and show how easily you could adjust it for yourself.

+> Because of this, this repo is more of a demonstration on building an Alfred workflow rather than sharing an executable workflow to be installed.

+_Here's a screenshot of the workflow itself:_

 ![](imgs/workflow.png)

-> Here's a screenshot of the workflow itself:

 ## Configuration
 In this workflow, here's what I wanted to get to quickly for each class: